brentn/DailyLight/README.md

 # Deploy this by
+ - change to gh-pages branch (and merge changes if necessary)
- - ng build (to build the dist directory)
+ - ng build -c production --base-href https://brentn.github.io/DailyLight/
- - commit to master
- - git push
+ - ngh --dir=dist/daily-light
+ - possibly delete files that were created